mengyuanzhao0812/NUV-EM/README.md

 ## Data Generation

 The data generation code generates synthetic data with predefined parameters to simulate array measurements.
 It allows you to customize the number of sources, signal-to-noise ratio (SNR), array number and geometry, and other relevant parameters.

+## System Model

+The system model for DOA estimation consists of an array of sensors and multiple sources emitting signals.
+Each source has a specific direction of arrival (DOA) with respect to the sensor array.
+The goal is to estimate the DOA of each source based on the received signals at the array.

+It has to be configured by the following parameters: the signal types (narrowband or wideband), number of sensors and number of sources.
+The code in this repository is designed to handle various system models and adapt the algorithms accordingly.

 ## NUV-EM Algorithm